• Skip to primary navigation

 2 fresh whole acorn squash

-• Now stand your squash up and cut the acorn squash in half length wise.
+• Now stand your squash up and cut the acorn squash in half.

 • With a large spoon, scoop out the seeds and their casings and discard.

-• Now slice your acorn halves into ½ inch half moon shapes and place on a sheet pan making sure they do not overlap.
+• Now slice your acorn halves into ½ inch thick slices and place on a sheet pan making sure they do not overlap.

 • Drizzle your acorn squash slices with olive oil and sprinkle evenly with salt and pepper.